shuuji3/weblog/content/post/2023-09-16-taiwanese-character-encoding.md

 toc: true
 ---

-When I was checking the electricity production data in Taiwan from Taipower (台湾電力公司) website, I encountered a character encoding issue.
+When I was checking the electricity production data in Taiwan from Taipower (台湾電力公司) website for [this issue](https://github.com/electricitymaps/electricitymaps-contrib/issues/5903), I encountered a character encoding issue.

 <!--more-->